 Injuries after an accident are not always visible and may take some time to surface.
 A healthcare provider can detect an injury even if you’re unaware of it, allowing you to begin medical treatment even sooner.

-Gather Any Information Possible
+Gather Any Information Possible for Your Car Accident Lawyer and Insurance

 If possible, gather any information you can at the scene of the accident.
 For hit and run accidents, the most important information (and the hardest to obtain) usually includes photos and videos of the other driver’s vehicle or license plate, as well as any witness information.